Tennessee Johnson: Controversy and inaccuracy

 Critics complained that the film soft-pedaled Andrew Johnson's prejudice toward black people.
 Actor and comedian Zero Mostel, who was then just becoming a well-known name in show business, took part in protests against the movie.

 According to paleoconservative writer Bill Kauffman, Tennessee Johnson is notable for the campaign of repression waged against it.
 Vincent Price, Mostel and Ben Hecht, among others, petitioned the Office of War Information to destroy the film in the interest of national unity.
-Kauffman surmised that Manny Farber had written the most intelligent opinion on the matterThe New Republic when he said: "Censorship is a disgrace, whether done by the Hays office and pressure groups, or by liberals and the OWI."
+Kauffman surmised that Manny Farber had written the most intelligent opinion on the matter The New Republic when he said: "Censorship is a disgrace, whether done by the Hays office and pressure groups, or by liberals and the OWI."

+The film was protested by the NAACP as well as the Communist Party USA.

 Although the film portrays Johnson delivering a speech at his impeachment trial, in actuality, Johnson did not appear at the trial on the advice of his legal counsel.

 Reception

 According to MGM records, the film made $570,000 in the U.S. and Canada, and $114,000 in other markets, resulting in a loss of $637,000.